DataDog/integrations-extras/aerospike/README.md

 Get metrics from [Aerospike](https://aerospike.com) in real time to:

-* Visualize your database's performance.
+* Visualize your database's performance

 * Obtain usage statistics